yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 of the browser's preloader, their download can start relatively late.

 #### Dynamically added, async false
-Another method to dynamically load scripts is to dynamically add them to the document, using Javascript, but make sure they are loaded in order, in case of dependencies between the scripts.
+Another method to dynamically load scripts is to insert them to the document using JavaScript, but make sure they are loaded in order, in case of dependencies between the scripts.

 According to the HTML spec, when scripts are dynamically added to the